projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 and it never accesses the GPU or the Graphic Micro Controller (:term:`GuC`) directly, its scheduler cannot do any preemption by itself.
-The i915 scheduler does ensure that batch buffers are submitted in dependency order—that is, if a compositor has to wait for an application buffer to finish before its workload can be submitted to the GPU, then the i915 scheduler of the User VM ensures that this happens.
+The i915 scheduler does ensure that batch buffers are submitted in dependency order.
+If a compositor has to wait for an application buffer to finish before its workload can be submitted to the GPU, then the i915 scheduler of the User VM ensures that this happens.